Guarayos

 The Guarayos are an indigenous group living in their ancestral land in eastern Bolivia.
 They are located north of the department of Santa Cruz.
 The current population of the Guarayo group in Bolivia is 12,000.
 They primarily speak Guarayu, and 70% of the population is Roman Catholic with the remaining 30% practicing ethnic religions.
 Guarayu comes from the language of Guaraní as it belongs in the Tupí Family.
 They are known to be predominantly agricultural as much of their culture and lifestyle relies on their land.

 History

-Most likely Guarayos migrated to Bolivia from Paraguay centuries before when the Guaraní attacked the frontiers of the Incan empire.
+Most likely Guarayos migrated to Bolivia from Paraguay centuries before when the Guaraní attacked the frontiers of the Inca Empire.
 Guarayos ancestors are believed to be the Guaraní.
-Guarayos and Pauserna once made up a single group; one part of that group, the ancestors of the Guarayos, was moved into missions, and the other part remained independent and is known as Pauserna.
-They were contacted and grouped in the beginning of the 1880s where they became involved in agriculture and cattle raising.

 Culture

 Traditional religious beliefs

 The Guarayos believe that three persons formed the world: Alaangui, Mbirachucha, and Candir.
 They also hold Zaguaguayu with respect as their first ancestor.
 The traditional religious beliefs include attributing marks on the moon to misbehavior of Abeulo, their Great Father.